syncfusion-content/blazor-docs/blazor/button-group/how-to/create-buttongroup-with-rounded-corner.md

+---
+layout: post
+title: How to Create Buttongroup With Rounded Corner in Blazor ButtonGroup Component | Syncfusion
+description: Checkout and learn about Create Buttongroup With Rounded Corner in Blazor ButtonGroup component of Syncfusion, and more details.
+platform: Blazor
+control: ButtonGroup
+documentation: ug
+---

 # Create ButtonGroup with rounded corner

 The ButtonGroup with rounded corner has round edges on both sided.
 To ButtonGroup with rounded corner, `e-round-corner` class is to be